tusharjaiswal1801-alt/manual-testing-ecommerce/README.txt

 Manual Testing Project – E-Commerce Application

-This project demonstrates manual testing
+This project demonstrates manual testing of an e-commerce web application.
+The focus is on functional testing of core modules.

 Modules Tested:
 - Registration